Naman3120-Web/VCET-EVENTGO/README.md

-# 🗓️ VCET EVENTGO
+# 🛰️  THE CELESTIAL SHIP

-**A centralized discovery and notification platform for Vidyavardhini's College of Engineering and Technology.**
+**A centralized discovery and notification platform for Every College in India.**

 ---

 ## 📌 Project Overview

-VCET hosts a vibrant ecosystem of departments, clubs, and committees organizing seminars, workshops, and academic competitions.
+Every College across India hosts a vibrant ecosystem of departments, clubs, and committees organizing seminars, workshops, and academic competitions.
 However, information is often lost in the noise of scattered platforms.

 > [!IMPORTANT]
 > **The Problem:** Event details are currently fragmented across individual department sites, WhatsApp groups, physical posters, and various social media pages, leading to missed opportunities for students.